UNH Chamber Singers / UNH Concert Choir / UNH Treble Choir

-The Chamber Singers is a small mixed group which studies and performs sacred and secular works from the Renaissance to the present.
+Chamber Singers is a small auditioned SATB chorus specializing in unaccompanied choral repertoire.
+Choral experience and strong skills in sight-singing and musicianship are recommended.
+This group performs many outreach concerts in addition to four standard programs annually.
 The Chamber Singers rehearse Monday, Wednesday and Friday from 11:10 to 12:30 p. m.

 Favazza earned his Ph.D. in music education and choral conducting from Florida State University where he studied with André J. Thomas and served as assistant conductor of the Tallahassee Community Chorus (TCC).
 During his time with TCC, the group received the American Prize in Choral Performance and Favazza was a finalist for the American Prize in Choral Conducting.
 While at Florida State, Favazza also served as a fieldwork supervisor in music education for preservice teachers.
 In 2017, Favazza was selected as a fellow for the Chorus America choral-orchestral masterclasses in California where he conducted members of the Los Angeles Philharmonic and the Pacific Symphony.